How do I use Enlarged View mode?

 Ghost template TBP imaging.

-4. If you use OptimaLight, the light intensity supports this distance and ensures the light source illuminates the subject effectively.
+4. If you use OptimaLight, the light intensity supports the distance and ensures the light source can illuminate the subject effectively.

 More Information about Depth of Field:

-Depth of field (DoF) is the distance between the nearest and farthest points in a picture that appear clear.
+Depth-of-field (DoF) is the distance between the nearest and farthest points in an image that appear clear.
 The closer you are to the subject, the shallower the DoF, which can result in a blurrier background or foreground.
-This effect can keep a subject sharply in focus while creating a blurred background, often in portrait photography.
-Medical imaging for examination, however, requires a greater DoF to capture the entire body part in focus while avoiding important areas to be blurred.
-The latest iPhone Pro models have a narrow depth of field (DoF), which can affect how much of an image is in focus.
+This effect keeps a subject sharply in focus while creating a blurred background, such as in portrait photography.
+Medical imaging for examination, however, requires a greater DoF to ensure the entire body part is captured in focus and to avoid blurring out important areas.
+The latest iPhone Pro models have a narrower depth of field (DoF), which can affect how much of an image is in focus, especially if it is used for medical imaging.

-1. Focal Length: Longer focal lengths narrow the depth of field.
-The iPhone camera lenses have fixed focal lengths, meaning the wide, ultra-wide, and telephoto lenses have an unchangeable focal length.
-While you can change the field of view by switching lenses, you cannot manually adjust the focal length.
+1. Focal Length: Longer focal lengths will narrow the depth of field. iPhone camera lenses have fixed focal lengths, meaning the wide, ultra-wide, and telephoto lenses have an unchangeable length.
+While you can switch lenses and change the field-of-view, you cannot manually adjust the focal length.

-2. Aperture (F-stop): Most iPhones have fixed aperture lenses.
+2. Aperture (F-stop): Most iPhones have a fixed aperture lens.
 A larger aperture will decrease the DoF, while a smaller aperture will increase it.
-This can be adjusted on some iPhones (portrait mode) or on most DSLR/mirrorless cameras.
+This can be adjusted on some iPhones (using portrait mode) or on most DSLR/mirrorless cameras.

 Enlarged View mode GIF